-It is essential to know your horse's normal pulse, respiration rate and body temperature.
+It is essential to know your horse's normal pulse, respiration rate, and body temperature.
 Knowing what is normal for your horse is helpful if you need to determine if it is having respiratory problems or is developing a fever.
 You'll also be able to help the veterinarian, should your horse need treatment, by providing accurate information.
-Pulse and respiration recovery rates are an indication of a horse’s fitness level and are used extensively in sports where horse are working hard.
+Pulse and respiration recovery rates are an indication of a horse’s fitness level and are used extensively in sports where horses are working hard.
 Some sports even involve the use of heart rate monitors that are worn while the horse is being ridden.

 Normal TPR Values